Optical transition parameters of the silicon T centre: Deformation and defect parameters

 It was not clear in prior work which orientation maps to the derived defect potential.
 To assign the defect potential to a particular orientation we combine external strain and high-field Zeeman measurements from literature.
 We consider the effective Landé g-factors of TX$_0$, $g_\mathrm{H}$, measured by Bergeron et. al. \cite{Bergeron:2020_PRX}.
 In that work the hole splitting of TX$_0$ was measured for $\hat{B} \sim[110]$, which gives maximal values of $g_\mathrm{H}\sim3.5$ for two orientations and minimal values of $g_\mathrm{H} \sim 1.1$ for another two.
 From our Hamiltonian model around $\hat{B}=[110]$, we find that the orientations with the smallest (largest) hole splitting are orientations z0 and z2 (z1 and z3).

 To fully determine the internal effective strain tensor, the sign of $\theta_p$ needs to be found.
-We fit the external strain and magnetic field spectra simultaneously and find that the axes tilt clockwise towards the hydrogen atom ($\theta_p < 0$) by $\theta_p = -7.5 \pm 2.8\degree$.
+We fit the external strain and magnetic field spectra simultaneously and find that the axes tilt clockwise towards the hydrogen atom ($\theta_p < 0$) by $\theta_p = -7.7 \pm 0.5 \degree$.
 DFT calculations using a defect supercell model find $\theta_p = -8.10(^\circ)$, in close agreement to the fitted model.
-For details, see SI Sec. \RomanNumeral{2}.
-B.
+For details, see Appendix \ref{app:First-principles calculations of strain}.

 We determine the remaining parameters in our model by spectroscopy with T centre ensembles in an isotopically enriched \TwoEightSi{} host, as described in the following sections.